-Many photographers and videographers grapple with the question of how to travel with a drone.
+Many photographers and videographers grapple with the question.
 This is especially when going abroad.
 This piece offers incredible tips on how to go about it.

 Drones have evolved to become great travel companions, especially for photographers, videographers, travel enthusiasts, and writers.
 With a drone, you can capture amazing sceneries that would otherwise be impossible with just a handheld camera.

 From waterfalls, deserts, highways, hills to jungles, this device comes in handy in preserving good memories.
 Moreover, it unveils magnificent views from unique and different angles.

 However, prior preparation and understanding of drone laws are essential before you decide to travel with one.